Steaming hot tub on wooden deck at night, glowing lights, bold shadowed text “Hot Tub Electricity Cost Calculator” centered.

 • 3680W overload indication with class 1.0 accuracy standard

-• Friendly after-sale customer service and 1-year limited warranty
+• Friendly after-sales customer service and 1-year limited warranty

-• Not compatible with AC inverter and solar power inverter.
+• Not compatible with an AC inverter and a solar power inverter.

 How Many Gallons Are in a 4-Person Hot Tub?